FluidFM® ADD‑ON for Nanosurf AFMs

 Nanosurf logo

 Extend the application scope of your Nanosurf atomic force microscope with our FluidFM ADD-ON.
-The FluidFM ADD-ON is available for the Nanosurf FlexAFM and CoreAFM platforms and a unique integrated FPM solution on the FlexAFM.
+The FluidFM technology brings microfluidics to the tip of an AFM cantilever.
+The FluidFM ADD-ON is available for the Nanosurf DriveAFM, FlexAFM and CoreAFM platforms

 Easy & fast probe mounting